dhanifrahman/Classification-Clustering-Models/README.md

 # Classification-Clustering-Models
 This project was made to complete “Machine Learning for Beginner” course from Dicoding Academy.
-In this project, I implemented K-Means Clustering to segment tabular financial data and developed a Random Forest classifier to predict those categories.
+In this project, I developed a machine learning pipeline using K-Means Clustering to segment financial transactions into distinct groups based on customer behavior and transaction details.
+These segments were then used as labels to train a Random Forest and Decision Tree classification model, which was optimized using hyperparameter tuning to accurately predict transaction categories.